Tech

 - shift dogs on 5th gear changed from round to square.
 The old gear is NLA and then replacement requires a new 4th gear to match it.

-- the shift dogs broke off the second gear wheel on the intermediate shaft.
+- the shift dogs broke off the 2nd gear wheel on the intermediate shaft, causing a loss of drive in 4th gear.
 This only applied to very early gearboxes; later on the gear was strengthened in that area, requiring a thinner shift fork.
 Part numbers didn't change!
 The intermediate shaft for these bikes is NLA so repairing this requires an upgrade to the 17.5° components (see next section) which means changing the fourth gear wheel as described previously.
 Unless used components are available, this damage effectively totals the gearbox.

 There were a few smaller changes as well, such as the change to the shifter seal.